-How to Pass Your Florida Road Test in 2024 (and What to Expect)
+How to Pass Your Florida Driving Test in 2025 (and What to Expect)

 Before you head over to the motor vehicle office, you’ll need to complete a few steps of preparation first.

-According to the Florida Highway Safety and Motor Vehicles office, if you’ve never held a valid drivers’ license before, you must complete the Traffic Law & Substance Abuse Education Course (TLSAE) before you are even eligible to take the Florida behind-the-wheel test.
+If you’ve never held a valid drivers’ license before, you must complete the 4-hour Traffic Law & Substance Abuse Education Course (TLSAE) before you are even eligible to take the Florida behind-the-wheel test.

 This course is designed to teach you the basics of the rules of the road, safety and substance abuse issues, especially as they pertain to driving.
 Some high schools will offer a comparable course that can satisfy this requirement.
 Select providers offer approved courses for adults.

-Once you have completed the TLSAE, you must also pass the Class E Knowledge Exam, which is a written test comprised of 50 multiple choice questions.
-This test evaluates your mastery of Florida traffic laws, understanding traffic controls and signs, and safe driving practices.
-A score of 80% is required to pass.
+Once you have completed the TLSAE, you must also pass the Class E Knowledge Exam, which consists of 50 multiple-choice questions about Florida traffic laws, safe driving practices, and identifying traffic controls.
+To pass, you must answer 40 out of 50 questions correctly, achieving a score of 80%.

 To prepare for the written test, study the Official Florida Handbook, and use online practice tests.
 When you are ready, you can take the test at a service center or through a third-party administrator.